White dwarfs as a probe of exceptionally light QCD axions: Introduction

 \section{Introduction}

 Recent years have seen a resurgence of interest in the physics of the QCD axion, driven by a thriving experimental program in sync with a burst of novel theoretical ideas.
 One instance is the possibility of relaxing the standard relation between the axion potential and its defining couplings to gluons.
 Arguably the most exciting outcome of these models is the new set of signals they give rise to beyond the canonical QCD-axion phenomena.
-Here we present a novel implication associated with light QCD axions: white dwarfs (WDs) of a certain size should not exist.
+Here we present a novel implication associated with exceptionally light QCD axions: white dwarfs (WDs) of a certain size should not exist.
+This leads to novel bounds in the QCD axion parameter space, \Fig{fig:Moneyplot}.

 We consider models of the QCD axion, a pseudo-scalar field $\phi$ with a coupling to gluons